glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 When close friends say: “Remember the time when…”, what usually comes next?

-**The stories that get retold amongst your group of friends deserve a wider audience and your best man speech may be the perfect opportunity.**
+**The stories that get retold amongst your group of friends deserve a wider audience and your Best Man speech may be the perfect opportunity.**

 *Of course, not all stories will be suitable for an event like a wedding where extended family and children are present.*